 Agile organisation consultant, coach, trainer and speaker.
 Author of Building Successful Communities of Practice.
-Passionate about people, communities and learning.
+Passionate about supporting people, communities and collaboration towards shared outcomes.

-Before setting up her company, Tacit, in 2014, she was the Head of Agile Delivery at Government Digital Service (GDS), where she built, developed and led a fantastic team of ~40 Agile delivery professionals and set the standard of effective agile delivery.
-At GDS, she modelled the now widely-followed approach to communities of practice and has since authored Building Successful Communities of Practice and has helped many organisations benefit from them.
+Before starting Tacit in 2014, she was the Head of Agile Delivery at Government Digital Service (GDS), where she set the standard of effective agile delivery.
+At GDS, she modelled the now widely-followed approach to communities of practice, which is illustrated in her book Building Successful Communities of Practice and has helped many organisations benefit from them.

 Books and publications

 - Peer-reviewed research article: The fractal structure of communities of practice: Implications for business organization (with Robin Dunbar)

 - Contributor to mini book: Optimizing for fast flow

 - Communities of Practice – Making tech better podcast